R3MOB-Stage-2A-2025/publications/docs/art_study/APIKeyManagement/art_analysis.md

 Indeed, **Crossref has of a limit of 50 requests per second, among 5 concurrent requests**.
-The limit are written in *x-rate-limit-limit* and *x-rate-limit-interval*.
+The limits are written in *x-rate-limit-limit* and *x-rate-limit-interval*.

 If the limits are exceeded, a *429 response* will be sent.